 Friday, 21st September

-This morning we will depart from Dublin to Bari.
-Upon arrival in Bari we will be met by our tour escort and transfer to San Giovanni Rotondo where we will stay for four nights (light refreshments on arrival).
+We will depart in the afternoon from Belfast to Naples.
+Upon arrival in Naples we will be met by our tour escort and transfer to the Grand Hotel Italiano in Benevento where we will stay for one night on a half board basis (light refreshments on arrival).

 Saturday, 22nd September